US productivity grows at solid 3.6% rate in first quarter

 WASHINGTON – U.S. productivity grew at a solid 3.6% rate in the first three months of this year, the strongest quarterly gain in more than four years and a hopeful sign that a long stretch of weak productivity gains may be coming to an end.

-The Labor Department says the first quarter increase in productivity was more than double the 1.3% rate of gain in the fourth quarter.
+The first quarter increase in productivity was more than double the 1.3% rate of gain in the fourth quarter, the Labor Department reported Thursday.
 Labor costs actually fell in the first quarter, dropping at an annual rate of 0.9%, indicating that tight labor markets are not creating unwanted wage and inflation pressures.

 If it continues, an uptick in productivity would be good news for President Donald Trump and his goal of achieving sustained economic growth above 3%.
-Productivity is a key factor determining an economy's growth potential.
+Productivity, the amount of output per hour of work, is a key factor determining an economy's growth potential.

+With the strong gain in the first quarter, productivity over the past year has grown by 2.4%, the best four-quarter gain since a 2.7% rise in 2010.

+Productivity gains over the past decade have for the most part been lackluster, averaging annual gains of just 1.3% from 2007 through 2018.
+That was less than half the 2.7% gains seen from 2000 to 2007, a period when the economy was benefiting from technology improvements in computers and the internet.